 Main fuse box

-It is located near the steering wheel, at the bottom of the instrument panel behind a protective cover.
-To access the unit, unscrew the two fixing screws and remove the cover.
+It is located near the steering wheel, at the bottom of the dashboard behind the protective cover.
+To access the distribution box, remove the cover by unscrewing the two mounting screws.

 Auxilary fuse panel